 “Think outside the box” may be the most tired cliche in the history of business writing.
 The problem is, it’s still relevant to the way most businesses are organized.
 We tend to think and act in boxes.

-The future of success in business depends on not just thinking outside the box but breaking down all those artificial barriers.
+The future of success in business depends on not just thinking outside the box but breaking down artificial barriers.
 It depends on seeing the organization as a whole, using data from every department to maximize efficiency and deliver for customers.

 Jim shared his advice on supply chain transformation, customer experience, and more in our recent interview.
 You can find out more about Jim and other great supply chain experts to follow here.